Port of Southampton: Eastern shore

 South of Woolston, Southampton has a shingle beach within its boundaries at Weston Shore.
 The area is popular for sailing small dinghies; in the Solent area, over 60 dinghy sailing clubs cater for this pastime.
 This is in addition to the 70 plus yacht and sailing clubs and 40 marinas for bigger vessels.

-Just beyond the Southampton boundary lies Netley village, famous for its well-preserved medieval Cistercian monastery, Netley Abbey.
+Just beyond the Southampton boundary lies Netley village, with its well-preserved medieval Cistercian monastery, Netley Abbey.